Skip to content

 Slow threshold: 2000ms

-Responses over 2 seconds mark the monitor degraded even if the status code is correct.
+After 2 consecutive responses over 2 seconds the monitor enters degraded — even if the status code is correct.
+A single slow response that clears on the next check stays up.

 Specific status codes — useful for endpoints that return 204 or 401: